htrajan/ht-drawsteel/Draw Steel Rules (original).md

 ##### KIT WARD: VINE WARD

-Your ward surrounds you with protective [[Animal Spirit|animal spirits]], and grants you the following benefits:
+Your ward surrounds you with protective animal spirits, and grants you the following benefits:

 - The area within 2 squares of you is [[Difficult Terrain|difficult terrain]] for your enemies.
 - Whenever an enemy within 12 squares of you damages you with a ranged ability, you can either shift towards them or pull them a number of squares equal to your highest characteristic score.